saleh-noures/IntelProj/README.md

    2-Run ” mvn clean spring-boot:run ” inside “saleh” folder

-   4-The application is secured so you need credentials :
+   4-The application is secured by Spring Security so you need setup the credentials in application.proprties

-      Username : user

-      Password : is written on the console we starting the application

 To Test The Application: